 Considering the horror stories connected to animal cruelty it’s no wonder people ask themselves: Is dog sledding cruel?
 You might have heard stories about animals being forced to perform hard labour on hot summer days, beatings when they don’t do as they are told, and killed when they are no longer able to work.

-Unfortunately dogs being treated poorly is also a fact in dog sledding operators around the world.
-Luckily Norway has proper laws against animal cruelty – mistreating animals in any way, shape of form is strictly forbidden and the dog sledding in Norway is therefore an ethical activity.
+Unfortunately dogs being treated poorly is also a fact in tour operators around the world.
+Luckily Norway has proper laws against animal cruelty – mistreating animals in any way, shape of form is strictly forbidden in Norway, ensuring that this is an ethical activity.
 Besides, if a dog doesn’t want to run – it will just lie down.
 And yes, they do get tired, but they get plenty of rest between tours, so there is no chance of exhaustion.

-Not only is dog sledding not cruel, the Alaskan huskies are at their happiest when they get to run – this is what they were born to do.
+Alaskan huskies are actually at their happiest when they get to run – this is what they were born to do.
 Bred especially for their sledding and pulling abilities this mixed breed can run up to 50 kilometers (30 miles) per hour.
 They are strong, resilient and energetic and they love to meet and greet guests.
 So don’t be shy – give them a cuddle or two!

-In Norway you can go dog sledding in every part of the country – all seasons.
+Norway has husky tours every part of the country – all seasons.
 One destination is not necessarily better than another, it really just depends on what part of Norway you want to see and what other activities you are interested in.
 Want to explore a vibrant city life, go on an Northern Lights cruise or go whale watching?
 Go to Tromsø!
 Want to stay in a relaxed place, go king crab fishing and visit an all year open ice hotel?
 Kirkenes is the place to go!
 Steep mountain peaks, emerald green rivers and deep blue fjords?
 Visit Romsdalen!

 PS: If seeing the Northern Lights is on your bucket list, head north during the winter season.